Dental Fillings Overview

 How Can I Prevent Getting Fillings?

-My Gentle Dentist highly recommend visiting us twice a year.
+My Gentle Dentist highly recommends visiting us twice a year.

 This is preventative care and standard for people without any major problems.